Resistivity: 0.05MΩ * cm to 6MΩ * cm Conductivity: 20µS to 0.167µS TDS: 10 ppm to 1 ppm

 - Organic matter build-up

-Deionizer Cartridge Capacity
+Demineralizer Cartridge Capacity

-The rate a test chamber consumes water is dependant on the chamber workspace volume and the climate conditions in the workspace over time.
+The rate a test chamber consumes water is dependent on the chamber workspace volume and the climate conditions in the workspace over time.
 AES offers an optional, basic, ion-exchange cartridge that covers most scenarios by filtering all types of mineral impurities.

 The formula assumes consistent water quality over the life of the filter and is not applicable to test chambers with water recirculation systems.
 In most scenarios, recirculated water returns to the filter with the original water quality.